YQ-Wang/scBSP/README.md

    - Format: Numpy array, Pandas DataFrame, or CSR matrix.
    - Dimensions: N x P, where N is the number of cells and P is the number of genes.

-Additionally, you must specify the following parameters:
+Additional parameters to specify include:

 - `d1`: A floating-point number.
+Default value is 1.0.
 - `d2`: A floating-point number.
+Default value is 3.0.
+- `leaf_size`: Optional integer defining the maximum point threshold for the Ball Tree algorithm to revert to brute-force search (default = 80).
+Not required for installations using HNSW.

 ### Example

-Here's a simple example to demonstrate how to compute p-values using scBSP:
+Below is a straightforward example showcasing how to compute p-values with scBSP:

 ```python
 import scbsp